 “When he asked to marry me, I had no other options, so I agreed right away,” she recalls.
-Rima* had never met him before.
+Iman had never met him before.
 She was 15.

-Now, as a 19-year-old wife and mother, Rima is determined to continue her education not only for herself but for her four-year-old daughter, Evana*.
+Now, as a 19-year-old wife and mother, Iman is determined to continue her education not only for herself but for her four-year-old daughter, Rima.

 One day, that escape presented itself in the form of a loud knock on her family’s tent from a man she’d never met before.

 “I used to think that marriage was the ultimate escape from this difficult situation.
-Now, I know that education is a better path,” shares Rima.
+Now, I know that education is a better path,” shares Iman.

-Rima secretly wished that her marriage would lead to new opportunities, far from the influences of her conservative family, but those hopes soon vanished.
-Shortly after their wedding, Rima and her new husband moved into a caravan less than 100 feet from her former home – and her father’s watchful eye.
-A few weeks later, Rima learned that she was pregnant.
+Iman secretly wished that her marriage would lead to new opportunities, far from the influences of her conservative family, but those hopes soon vanished.
+Shortly after their wedding, Iman and her new husband moved into a caravan less than 100 feet from her former home – and her father’s watchful eye.
+A few weeks later, Iman learned that she was pregnant.

 By educating girls about the realities of marrying before they're ready, girls can question for themselves whether an early marriage is the right decision for them.